zzt93/syncer/README.md

 ### Limitation
 - MySQL:
+  - Don't change the numeric suffix naming of binlog, or it will fail the voting of binlog
   - Supported version: depend on this [binlog connector lib](https://github.com/shyiko/mysql-binlog-connector-java)
   - Not support composite primary key
   - Not support update primary key
   - Only support update/delete by query exact value, i.e. no support query analyzed field (`text` query when update)
   - Data of numeric types (tinyint, etc) always returned **signed** regardless of whether column definition includes "unsigned" keyword or not.
   You may need to convert to unsigned if necessary.
+    - If your output is MySQL, Syncer will handle this situation for you in new binlog connector
   ```
      Byte.toUnsignedInt((byte)(int) fields['xx'])
      // or